Leela Row Dayal: Personal life

-Row was the daughter of Raghavendra Row and Pandita Kshama Row, a Sanskrit poet.
+Row was the daughter of Raghavendra Row, a physician, and Pandita Kshama Row, a Sanskrit poet.
+Her mother was also an early player of tennis in India, winning the singles title at the Bombay Presidency Hard Court Championships in 1927.
 She was educated in India, England and France.
 In 1943 she married Harishwar Dayal, an Indian civil servant who later became the Indian Ambassador to the United States and Nepal.
 He died in May 1964 while on a trip to the Khumbu area of Mount Everest.
+She later settled in Ranikhet, in Uttarakhand, India.
+Her house there was inherited by her nephew, the Oxford University Press editor and publisher Ravi Dayal.